 After finishing my notes, I’ll review charts for my afternoon treatments and other evals I may have left.
 I used to review all the charts first thing in the morning, but I found that a lot can change from 7:30 am to 2:00 pm.
 Patients may also have discharged, so it can be time wasted looking everyone up in the morning.

 Back to the Floor I Go

-After getting everything done, I’ll go back to the units I’m assigned to and check with nursing again for anyone I’m seeing.
+After getting my paperwork done, I’ll go back to the units I’m assigned to and check with nursing again for anyone I’m seeing.
 I’ll spend the next hour and a half to two hours seeing any evals I have left as well as my prioritized treatments (patients that have already been evaluated and are on our caseload).

-If the afternoon is less than predictable, such as the patients completing procedures, refusing therapy, or have been discharged, and I don’t have enough treatments or evals to fill my time from 2:00-3:30, I’ll text out to other OTs to see if they have anyone they can’t get to.
+If the afternoon is less than predictable, such as the patients are completing procedures, refusing therapy, or have been discharged, and I don’t have enough treatments or evals to fill my time from 2:00-3:30, I’ll text out to other OTs to see if they have anyone they can’t get to.